adriandolha/cloud-demo/lorem-ipsum-eks/README.md

+# Lorem Ipsum
-# An application to generate random books and see some reports.
+This is a simple text generator, useful to generate books and get some random content to be used elsewhere.

+It uses faker library in the backend to generate books with a given number of pages, a random title and random author.

 The application is actually used as a technical playground to prove architectural concepts:
 * architecture styles: serverless, microservices
 * cloud: aws, azure